TeacupLion

 Rayon marathon thread

+My favorite rayon thread!
 The embroidery world debates on Polyester vs Rayon.
 I chose Rayon because I like that little extra shine and color selection for plushie eyes.
 Also, I don’t put my plush through heavy washing machines, so the durability of Rayon is just fine for my purposes.
 I have sets of the Mini-Kings, and they’re going to last me a long time.

 When I only needed smaller spools enough to last me a few projects, Sulky 40 wt Rayon 250 yd spools from JoAnn’s were perfect.